Demographics of Saudi Arabia: Population

-55–64 years: 1.61 male(s)/female
+Age structure

-65 years and over: 1.12 male(s)/female
+Population Estimates by Sex and Age Group (01.VII.2020) (Provisional Estimates):

 According to the CIA World Factbook the population of Saudi Arabia has a large young population ages 0–19 years and an increasing middle-age population ages 20–35 years.
 With a growing population reaching adulthood, global economists and the Saudi government have become concerned that there are more Saudis seeking jobs than are available.
 The nation has also seen a rise in its older population as life expectancy has risen throughout the last 40 years.